enricovalleri-01/ECB-monetary-surprises-extraction-llm-/README.md

 | Dovish surprise (β⁻) | +0.480 pp | (0.346) |
 | Wald test p-value | | 0.009 |

-The asymmetry is statistically significant at 14 out of 24 estimated horizons, concentrated in the h = 1 to h = 16 window — a ratio of approximately 1.8 to 1.
+The asymmetry is statistically significant at 14 out of 24 estimated horizons, concentrated in the h = 1 to h = 16 window — a ratio of approximately **1.8 to 1**.
+This full-sample estimate is the **preferred** result.

+### Robustness — excluding 2022–2023

-**Key robustness**: excluding the 2022–2023 hiking cycle, the hawkish coefficient *increases* to −1.103 pp (Wald p = 0.028), widening the ratio to ~4.5 to 1.
-The asymmetry is a structural feature of the sample, not an artefact of the 2022 episode.
+Excluding the 2022–2023 hiking cycle, the hawkish coefficient *strengthens* to −1.103 pp (Wald p = 0.028) rather than weakening, confirming the asymmetry is not mechanically produced by the two largest hawkish observations.
+However, in this same exercise the dovish coefficient also falls sharply (to +0.245 pp), even though 2022–2023 contains almost no dovish surprises — indicating that β⁺ and β⁻ are not identified independently, but are jointly sensitive to the macroeconomic trajectory of the estimation window.

+**This exclusion sample yields a ratio of ~4.5 to 1, but this figure is illustrative of sensitivity, not a stronger structural estimate.** The 1.8:1 ratio from the full sample remains the headline result; the exclusion exercise is a sensitivity check confirming the asymmetry is not a 2022 artefact, not an independent confirmation of a larger effect.

+The asymmetry is also robust to: a post-2015 regime dummy, equal Agent IB sub-score weights, and perturbations of the Agent II aggregation weights (±0.40–0.65 on the policy/economic split).

+---

+## Limitations (acknowledged in the thesis)

+1. **Structural break at 2015** — document substitution and the ZLB regime shift are confounded and cannot be separately identified; the post-2015 subsample is too underpowered (<40 effective observations at long horizons) to serve as a standalone estimation window.
+2. **A-priori aggregation weights** — cannot be estimated from the data without circular inference; addressed via sensitivity analysis rather than estimation.
+3. **Temporal bias / outcome leakage** — the LLM was trained on data that may include historical ECB outcomes, potentially contaminating the ex-ante priors.
+Mitigated (low temperature, constrained prompts) but not fully eliminated.
+The natural diagnostic — cross-checking surprise series across independent models with different training cutoffs — is left to future work.

 ---